CharlotteEarley/Assignment/README.md

 This map shows rivers and states within the country of Bangladesh.
 It also features a raster layer backdrop for context.

-Map 2: A focus on the study area of Chittagong, with analysis of the region and descriptive statistics.
+Map 2: A focus on the study area of Chittagong.

 Map 2 looks at the Chittagong state in more detail.
-At the end of this script a short bit of analysis printout is included.
+At the end of this script a short bit of analysis printout is included, with analysis of the region and descriptive statistics.

 Map 3: Chloropleth map of population in Chittagong.